noveroandrea/cyclic_correlation/README.md

 # Cyclic Correlation Module

-This module provides functions to compute the cyclic cross-correlation between two 1D signals using either FFT-based or analytic methods.
+This module provides functions to compute the cyclic cross-correlation between two 1D signals using either FFT-based or analytic methods, and to generate Zadoff-Chu sequences.
 It supports automatic input validation, optional zero-padding, and normalization.

+**Current version:** 0.1.3

 ## Features